 The term business casual means different things to different companies.
 In some companies, it may be acceptable for women to wear capri pants or long shirts—but avoid these for formal business dealings.
-You want to project an image that you are a serious businesswoman—not a mom coming from your child’s play date or a single woman coming from the gym.
+You want to project an image that you are a serious businessperson—not a mom coming from your child’s play date or a woman coming from the gym.

 How to Dress for Business Success

-- Wear Tailored Clothing: Tailored clothing always looks better.
+- Wear tailored clothing: Tailored clothing always looks better.
 It pays to invest in just a few high-quality outfits that are interchangeable than in several poor quality outfits.

-- Color and Patterns: Conservative colors and fabrics remain a standard in business attire for women.
+- Color and patterns: Conservative colors and fabrics remain a standard in business attire for women.
 Wear dark gray or navy pants and suits.
 Women can also wear black if the clothing is professional.
 Cocktail dresses are not appropriate for business meetings.

-- Pants and Suits: Pants are fine, but stick to tailored pants with a crease.
-Khaki, twill, and corduroy are good fabric choices for business casual but stay away from denim and heavy cotton materials.
+- Pants and suits: Pants are fine, but stick to tailored pants with a crease.
+Khaki, twill, and corduroy are good fabric choices for business casual, but stay away from denim and heavy cotton materials.
 Pants and suits made from wool and wool blends are good standard business attire and work for all seasons.
 Try to avoid synthetic fabrics like rayon and polyester blends which lack quality and can wrinkle.
 Make sure pants are clean, pressed, and wrinkle-free.
 The hem should cover the ankle but not drape to the floor.
 Even if you have a lovely figure, stay away from pants that are too tight.

-- Shirts and Sweaters: The first rule is, don’t show cleavage.
+- Shirts and sweaters: The first rule is, don’t show cleavage.
 Blouses should be tailored and coordinate with the rest of your outfit.
 Fine-gauge knit shells are fine but make sure the top is not see-through or too form-fitting.

-- Bras and Panties: Undergarments should support your figure and not show through clothing.
+- Bras and panties: Undergarments should support your figure and not show through clothing.
 If your panty line shows through, that means your clothing is too tight.